imahmood786/CPN/README.md

 **Double Elevator System**

 Double Elevator system in which we built two elevators.
-Passengers entered in the cabin and they need to press the desire floor button

 1. Users need to download the file **ElevatorTimeModelV-9.cpn** from github.
 2. After Successfully download the file.
 User needs to open the file in CPN tools.
 3. Repeat the **steps 3, 4, 5, 6, 7, 8** of single elevator system.